 Volvo is known as an innovative company.
 Not only is Volvo safe for your family and environment, but it also leads in integrating the newest technology.

-Amazon recently partnered with Volvo to offer “In Car Delivery” for any Volvo model after 2015.
+Amazon recently partnered with Volvo to offer “In-Car Delivery” for Volvo models after 2015.
 As long as you have Amazon Prime, you can pair it with your Volvo On Call and have your purchases delivered right to your car.

 My Experience with Volvo

-Personally, my family and I were t-boned by a Mac truck going 45 miles per hour while riding in a Volvo XC90.
-We all walked away with barely a dent in our car, not even deploying our airbags.
+Personally, my family and I were t-boned by a Mac truck going 45 miles per hour while riding in a Volvo XC90 SUV.
+We all walked away with barely any property damage, not even deploying our airbags.
+After it was all said and done, my family and I left the scene with just a dent in the driver’s side door.

 Volvo won my trust in that accident.
 My wife only drives our four children around in her Volvo XC90, finding comfort in the idea of driving around in a tank.